 Far removed from mainstream tourism, and resting upon a hillside overlooking a beautiful bay near Candidasa in east Bali, 4-bedroomed Villa Asada is blessed with a spellbinding coastline view.

 Revel in the lush tropical landscape at 4-bedroomed Villa Alamanda, designed to harmonise with the environment.
 The villa, pool and gardens all benefit from dramatic views over the Petanu river gorge and soaring forest canopy and offer guests complete relaxation and serenity.

-Enjoy the sophisticated sanctuary of 5-bedroomed Villa Samadhana, located in the sleepy seaside village of Ketewel on Bali’s south-east coast, the villa’s ocean views, 25m pool, entertainment lounge and full complement of staff is sure to impress.
+Enjoy the sophisticated sanctuary of 5-bedroomed Villa Samadhana, located in the sleepy seaside village of Ketewel on Bali’s south-east coast, the villa’s ocean views, 25m pool, entertainment lounge and a full complement of staff is sure to impress.

 A private eden awaits at 5-bedroomed Villa Zelie, a heritage villa filled with handcrafted furniture and ancient treasures, set amidst gorgeous gardens.
-Stay anytime from now at the special rate of USD $990++ per night.

 Revel in Bali‘s culture and get to know more about this enchanting island.
 Do so at your own pace and luxuriate in one of our private villas.